Teodor Boldur-Lățescu: Leaving Iași

+Dorohoi and Bolgrad

 According to literary historian Augustin Z. N. Pop, Boldur-Lățescu should be counted as an affiliate of the Free and Independent Faction, the political party which still coalesced Moldavian separatists and federalists.
 He returned in March–November 1871 as owner and editor of Echoul Munților ("Mountain Echoes").
 Switching offices between Piatra and Iași, it may be considered the last of Moldavia's separatist gazettes.
 He was at the time based in Neamț County, which he successfully represented in the Deputies' Assembly after elections in May 1871.

 From May 1872, Lățescu began serving as Prefect of Dorohoi County, in northern Moldavia, replacing Grigore Ventura, who was being investigated for embezzlement.
 He owed his appointment to a government headed by his former enemy Catargiu, the irony of which was commented upon in the press.
 According to Telegraphul daily, "here was Mr Boldur Lățescu asking to be made prefect of a district precisely by that executioner [emphasis in the original] of Moldavia whom he had turned in to public vindication, and the executioner himself, whether as a mockery of Mr Boldur Lățescu, or because he was afraid of him, now made him prefect of Dorohoi district."
 The same paper claimed that Lățescu showed his loyalty toward Catargiu by banning all local mayors from even discussing politics.
+A legend consigned to paper by Dumitru Constantinescu-Teleormăneanu reports that Lățescu had proceeded to apply laws which prevented Jewish immigrants from entering the local villages.
+The local Jews allegedly tried to bribe him into changing his mind; when he refused, they sent the bribe to his superiors, who accepted it, prompting Lățescu to resign in protest.